yukiotsutsumi/yukiotsutsumi/README.md

 - 👋 Hi, I’m @yukiotsutsumi
-- 👀 I’m interested in python, c#, java, javascript and other languages that I could use in personal and profissional ways
+- 👀 I’m interested mostly in .NET framework, but i'm studying python, c#, java, javascript and other languages overall that I could use in personal and profissional ways
-- 🌱 I’m currently learning javascript and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...